SV-ROS/intro_to_ros/README.md

 Login as your preffered user.

-Use the noirmal Ubuntu networking steps to connect to a sutable WiFi network.
+Use the normal Ubuntu networking steps to connect to a suitable WiFi network.

 Now update the instaled image: